 The compensation cost associated with stock options and warrants granted under the terms of the instrument is measured at the grant date by using the Black-Scholes option pricing model to determine fair value.
 The Black-Scholes model requires the use of subjective estimates, in particular for the estimated life of options and warrants and the expected rate of volatility in the Company's share price over the life of the instrument, which can materially affect the fair value estimate.
-The key assumptions used to derive the fair value of options granted in 2022 and 2021, are detailed in Note 13 to the consolidated financial statements.
+The key assumptions used to derive the fair value of options granted in 2022 and 2021, are detailed in Note 11 to the condensed interim unaudited consolidated financial statements.